Decide what every saved video is for.

 Your data stays local.

-Cleanse starts with YouTube because that is where the first workflow for saved content ships.
 There is no Cleanse backend account.
-Review state stays local on your Mac, and optional AI requests go directly to your chosen provider.
+Your Watch Later review state stays local on your Mac, and optional AI requests go directly to your chosen provider.

 No Cleanse backend account